EinS4ckZwiebeln/IcarusAdvancedAnticheat/README.md

 # Icarus Advanced Anticheat

-Icarus is a brand-new work in progress anticheat solution for your FiveM role-playing server.
-It offers many unique detections and a great variety of checks to catch cheaters.
-Currently, Icarus is still in an alpha state, so don't expect a silver bullet from this.
-False positives or bugs may occur, but giving this a shot might be worth it to you.
-Issues and pull requests are always appreciated!
+Icarus is a robust anti-cheat solution designed for FiveM role-playing servers.
+With unique detections and a diverse range of checks, it's a comprehensive tool to catch cheaters.
+While occasional bugs or false positives may occur, your feedback through issues and pull requests is crucial to its refinement.
+Dive into Icarus, recognizing its evolving state, as it strives to be a powerful and reliable anti-cheat solution for your server.

 ### Features